-Your care team will do some tests to determine what is causing your cystitis.
+Your care team will do some tests to find out what is causing your cystitis.
 If it is known to be your radiation and/or chemotherapy treatment, talk with your team about your options.
 Drinking more fluids can help.
 Your care team may order medicine to treat pain while urinating.

 When should I contact my care team?

 Call your care provider if you have any of the symptoms listed above.
-If you notice bright red blood in your urine, call your care team right away.
+If you see bright red blood in your urine, call your care team right away.